OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Application to end-to-end omnidirectional image compression

-The reference scale hyperprior model~\cite{balle_variational_2018} is an extension of \cite{balle_end--end_2017} that explicitly estimates the entropy model with hyperpriors to effectively capture spatial dependencies in the latent representation. \cref{fig:balle_overview} shows an overview of the architecture.
-In more detail, there are two autoencoders: (1) an image autoencoder architecture and (2) a hyperprior network.
-On the one hand, the image encoder uses a parametric analysis transform $e$ (encoder) to transform the image vector $\mathbf{x}$ into a latent representation $\mathbf{y}$, which is subsequently quantized to $\hat{\mathbf{y}}$.
+The model of ~\cite{balle_variational_2018} is an extension of \cite{balle_end--end_2017} that explicitly estimates the entropy model with hyperpriors to effectively capture spatial dependencies in the latent representation. \cref{fig:balle_overview} shows an overview of the two architectures.
+They involve two types of autoencoders: (1) an image autoencoder architecture $(e,d)$ in both \cite{balle_end--end_2017} and \cite{balle_variational_2018}, (2) a hyperprior network $(e_s,d_s)$ only in \cite{balle_variational_2018}.
+The image encoder uses a parametric analysis transform $e$ (encoder) to transform the image vector $\mathbf{x}$ into a latent representation $\mathbf{y}$, which is subsequently quantized to $\hat{\mathbf{y}}$.
 In order to make the network end-to-end trainable, the quantization component, which is not differentiable by nature, is approximated by an additive uniform noise \cite{balle_end--end_2016} in the training phase.
-On the other hand, the hyperprior network estimates the likelihood of $\mathbf{y}$ with a Gaussian entropy model.
+The additional hyperprior network in ~\cite{balle_variational_2018} estimates the likelihood of $\mathbf{y}$ with a Gaussian entropy model.
 For that, $\mathbf{y}$ is fed into $e_s$ (encoder of statistics) to summarize the distribution of standard deviations in $\pmb{\nu}$, which is then quantized into $\hat{\pmb{\nu}}$ and losslessly compressed as side information with an entropy coder.
 Then $\hat{\pmb{\nu}}$ is fed into $d_s$ (decoder of statistics) to estimate the spatial distribution of standard deviations $\hat{\mathbf{\sigma}}$.
 Finally, the image autoencoder uses $\hat{\mathbf{\sigma}}$ to losslessly compress $\hat{\mathbf{y}}$.
 The decoder also uses $\hat{\mathbf{\sigma}}$ to successfully recover $\hat{\mathbf{y}}$.
 It then feeds $\hat{\mathbf{y}}$ into a parametric synthesis transform $d$ (decoder) to obtain the reconstructed image $\hat{\mathbf{x}}$.
 The loss function of the model eventually maximizes the reconstruction quality and minimizes the bit rate:

 where $D(.,.)$ indicates the distortion between the input and the reconstruction, $R$ represents the bit rate, and $\lambda$ is a scalar that balances the reconstruction quality and the bit rate.
+It is used to set the step of the quantization applied to the latent description.